bitloops/blog/articles/svgs-are-not-images-they're-a-programming-model.md

   ]
 ---

-## TL;DR

-- SVGs are not just image files — they are **DOM-based, programmable graphics**
-- SVG elements behave like HTML elements: they can be **styled, selected, and animated**
-- Understanding a **small set of primitives** unlocks most real-world SVG use cases
-- The real power of SVG comes from **combining geometry with CSS and JavaScript**
-- Tools like Bitloops leverage this model to generate **expressive, maintainable SVG code** automatically

-## Overview

 SVGs are often introduced as "just another image format."
 Technically, that's true — but practically, it misses the point.

 **SVGs are better understood as a graphics programming model that runs inside the browser.** They come with their own primitives, coordinate system, and rendering rules, but integrate seamlessly with the DOM, CSS, and JavaScript.